 - Fertilize lawns at least twice a year for root stimulation, but do not over-fertilize.
 Grass with a sound root system makes better use of less water and is more drought-tolerant.

 - Do not scalp lawns when mowing during hot weather.
 Taller grass holds moisture better.
-Grass should be cut fairly often so that only 1/2 to 3/4 inch is trimmed off.
+Cut grass often by trimming 1/2 to 3/4 inches off.
 A better-looking lawn will result.

 - Use a watering can or hand water with the hose in small areas of the lawn that need more frequent watering (those near walks or driveways or in scorching, sunny spots.)

 - Use water-wise plants.
-Learn what types of grass, shrubbery, and plants do best in the area and in which parts of the lawn, and then plant accordingly.
-Choose plants that have low water requirements, are drought-tolerant, and are adapted to the area of the state where they are to be planted.
+Learn what grass, shrubbery, and plants do best in the area and in which parts of the lawn, and then plant accordingly.
+Choose plants with low water requirements, are drought-tolerant, and adapted to the location of the state.

-- Consider decorating some lawn areas with wood chips, rocks, gravel, or other materials now available that require no water at all.
+- Consider decorating some lawn areas with wood chips, rocks, gravel, or other available materials that require no water.